Alfred Sant: 2008 general election

 The Labour Party, spearheaded by Sant, presented a new programme Pjan għal bidu ġdid (Plan for a new beginning) and called for Bżonn ta' Bidla (The need for a Change) after the 20 years (save for his brief stint from 1996 to 1998) of Nationalist government.
 The electoral programme contained references to overhauls in the educational system (which proved to be extremely controversial), reduction of an electricity surcharge by half, and tax breaks on overtime work.

 At the 2008 Maltese general election Sant was defeated for the third consecutive time, this time by Lawrence Gonzi, on a slim margin of only 1,580 votes.
 Following the loss of the election, Sant resigned as leader of the Labour Party on 10 March 2008, and as Leader of the Opposition on 5 June 2008; he was succeeded as party leader by Joseph Muscat and as leader of the opposition by Charles Mangion.
 He retained his Parliamentary seat.

 2014 European Parliament election

 Sant announced that he would stand as a Labour Party candidate in the 2014 European Parliament election, despite his previous opposition to EU membership for Malta.
 He received 48,739 votes, which elected him outright, acquiring more votes than any other candidate.
 He was re-elected in 2019 but decided not to stand for re-election in 2024.

 Literary works and journalism

-Alfred Sant is also an established and prolific novelist, short story writer and playwright.
+Alfred Sant is a novelist, short story writer, and playwright.
 His published works include plays, short stories, novels, and non-fiction.